 As a 501(c)3 non-profit organization exclusively focused on food policy, CFPA can dedicate the whole of its time, resources, and energy towards increasing low-income Californians access to healthy food.

-In 2012, CFPA engaged in a strategic planning process to establish programmatic & organizational priorities for the next three years.
-You can learn more about CFPA's goals for 2013-16 by reading our strategic plan.
+In 2016, CFPA engaged in a strategic planning process to establish programmatic & organizational priorities for the next three years.
+You can learn more about CFPA's goals for 2017-20 by reading our strategic plan.
+PDF

 George Manalo-LeClair, MSW, Executive DirectorOffice 510.433.1122 ext.
 103, Cell 415.794.6080, firstname.lastname@example.org

 George provides overall policy and administrative leadership for the organization.
 For many years, George directed CFPA's legislative efforts and led CFPA's CalFresh team, championing efforts to remove barriers to participation.
 Prior to joining CFPA, he was the Legislative Director for the Children's Alliance in Washington.
 George has a master's degree in social work and more than two decades of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
 He joined CFPA in 1999.

 Tracey Patterson, MPH, Director of Legislation Office 510.433.1122 ext.
 101, Cell 415.794.8645, email@example.com

 Tracey directs CFPA's state legislative efforts.
 She also leads the work on school meal quality and afterschool nutrition in an effort to ensure that student meals are nutritious, appealing and accessible.
 Prior to joining CFPA in 2013, she had a decade of experience in health and education.
 Tracey has led efforts with policy makers, public schools, community-based organizations and coalitions, academics/researchers, and public health departments.
 She has a Master of Public Health from the City University of New York.